Drive FAQ for administrators

 If needed, you can purchase additional storage.

-Content created with Google Docs editors or My Maps doesn't count toward storage quotas.
-To learn more, see "Items that count toward storage" in See your storage limit.
+Content created with Docs editors or My Maps doesn't count toward storage quotas.
+To learn more, see What uses my storage space?.

 The maximum individual file size that you can upload or sync in Google Drive is 5 TB.
 Google Docs, Sheets, and Slides have different size limits.

-Google Drive storage is for users and Google Cloud Storage is for developers.
+Drive storage is for users and Cloud Storage is for developers.

 Multiple revisions of a file are available online, but only the latest version is available on your computer.
 The online revisions are not counted toward your storage quota unless you’ve explicitly decided to keep older revisions.

-No, files that have been shared with you in Google Drive never count toward your storage limit, even if you move them to My Drive and sync them.
-(Files you sync do take up space on your hard drive.)
+No. Files that have been shared with you in Drive never count toward your storage limit, even if you move them to My Drive.

-You can sync all items in your Google Drive on the web or, if you don't have sufficient storage on your computer, you can choose to sync only a subset of folders in your Google Drive.
-See Choose what syncs to your computer to learn more.
+With Backup and Sync (or the previous version, Drive for Mac/PC), if you don't have enough storage on your computer you can choose to sync only a subset of folders in Drive.
+See Back up & sync files with Google Drive to learn more.

-The user can still access any files already in Google Drive, but they'll receive a warning and won't be able to add additional files until they are under quota or have their quota increased.
+The user can still access any files already in Drive, but they'll receive a warning and won't be able to add additional files until they're under quota or have their quota increased.

 Next steps: Set up Google Drive for your team